Welcome to today's edition of the Rush 24-7 podcast.

 The American bishops went in there and they wrote the Vatican version of the meeting of the Pope and Obama before the meeting took place to make sure that their domestic anti-Obamacare agenda was in the Vatican's version.

-Next up, Dr. Gradema.
+Next up, Dr. Graudema.

-And uh this was uh Chris Wallace.
+And this was Chris Wallace.

 If you like your doctor, you can keep your doctor.

-So who are you gonna choose?
+So who are you going to choose?

 That's an excellent point.

-You got the Pope, he's infallible to a billion people.
+He's infallible to a billion people.

 But don't you just love these conspiracies?

-Yeah, the American bishops, they hijacked the Vatican Report.
+Yeah, the American bishops, they hijacked the Vatican report.

 They went in there and they wrote it before the meeting even took place.

-Because there's no way that our young president could possibly be embarrassed this way.
+That's what had to happen because there's no way that our young president could possibly be embarrassed this way for realist bishops.

 It is the American media which is trying to attach American politics to the Catholic Church, not the other way around.